scylladb/scylladb/docs/dev/redis.md

 ### 5.2 Non-RMW Command

 The Non-RMW command only performs a single read or write operation.
-For instance, The SET, GET, EXISTS of STRINGs strucutures.
+For instance, The SET, GET, EXISTS of STRINGs structures.
 The behaviour of these commands are not different with the original Redis.

 ### 5.3 Transaction